 - Prevents overheating and damage to the transmission

 Transmission oil is a vital fluid that plays a key role in the functionality and longevity of your vehicle’s transmission system.
-By ensuring that the gears are properly lubricated and the components are kept cool, transmission oil helps to maintain smooth operation and prevent costly repairs down the line.
+By ensuring that the gears are properly lubricated and the components are kept cool, helps to maintain smooth operation and prevent costly repairs down the line.
 Regularly checking and changing the transmission oil is essential to ensure that your vehicle continues to run smoothly and efficiently.

 Common Places for Transmission Oil Leaks